perpetualgrimace/v5.jamesferrell.me/content/5-blog/2-brackets/blog-article.en.md

 ***

 (link: http://brackets.io text: Brackets) is an open-source code editor made by Adobe specifically for front end developers.
 I started using it somewhere in 2012.
-As a front end rookie with a background in design, it was very appealing.
+As a front-end rookie with a background in design, it was very appealing.

 ## Live Preview is awesome